Titiek Puspa: Legacy and awards

 Puspa with Bing Slamet in 1965; their friendship inspired her to write the song "Bing" after the latter's death.

 Puspa has been described as "the grand dame of Indonesian entertainment".
 In 1963 the Indonesian variety magazine Varia described her name and voice as "inseparable", writing that listeners would stop their activities to focus on her songs when played on the radio.

 Alberthiene Endah wrote a biography of Puspa, entitled "A Legendary Diva".
 It was released in 2008.

-Two of Puspa's songs, "Kupu-Kupu Malam" (from the album of the same name) and "Bing" (from Cinta) were selected as some of the best Indonesian songs of all time by Rolling Stone Indonesia in 2009.
+Four of Puspa's songs, "Kupu-Kupu Malam" (from the album of the same name), "Bing" (from Cinta), "Gang Kelinci" (sung by Lilis Suryani) and "Mari-Mari" (performed by Dara Puspita) were selected as some of the best Indonesian songs of all time by Rolling Stone Indonesia in 2009.
 "Kupu-Kupu Malam" was ranked 32nd; the write-up noted that the song was an unbiased look at prostitution in Indonesia, with Puspa's vocals at times as if she were holding back tears and at other times roaring with strength.
-"Bing", Puspa's tribute to Bing Slamet, was ranked 41st and described as being capable of expressing her feelings of loss without coming across as overly emotional.
+"Bing", Puspa's tribute to Bing Slamet, was ranked 41st and described as being capable of expressing her feelings of loss without coming across as overly emotional, "Gang Kelinci" was ranked 66th, while "Mari-Mari" was ranked 113th.

 In 2017, Puspa received the Special Award from ASIRI for "her lifetime dedication to the music industry".